 PlayGreat @ Connections SLP

 PlayGreat is our very own, very unique program for children in grades 1-6 who are ready to learn and talk about making and keeping friends.
-We help parents use their children’s strengths and interests to create and coach successful playdates and get togethers.
-Through our focussed parent-coaching approach, adults are supported in using practical strategies to help their children to build current skills while developing a more comprehensive understanding of the components of friendship.
+We help parents use their children’s strengths and interests as they create and coach successful playdates and get togethers.
+Through our focused parent-coaching approach, adults are supported in using practical strategies to help their children to build skills they can immediately apply in everyday social interactions with peers while developing a more comprehensive understanding of the components of friendship.
+Our format allows us to zero in on what is most important to you and your child right now during parent and child sessions while helping you to apply the foundational friendship skills explored in our parent-only evening sessions.
+This unique combination of learning opportunities results in parents and children working together to support the development of friendship skills.

-Families who have completed programs such as TalkAbility™, who have been involved in social skills programs for children only, or who are seeking a “way in” to help their children form relationships with peers will benefit from this program.
+Families who have completed programs such as TalkAbility™, who have been involved in social skills groups for children only, or who are seeking a “way in” to help their children form meaningful, two-way relationships with other children will benefit from this program.
 We know that it can be challenging to see your child struggling with other kids, and parents may feel that the strategies they have used in the past are no longer beneficial.
-The program begins with an individual parent and child consultation session to set goals and discuss strengths and needs, followed by a combination of evening group parent-only sessions and daytime coaching sessions for parents and their children as they engage with peers.
-Parents of children in grades 1-3 focus on earlier friendship skills, and learn to coach their children during playdates.
-Parents of children in grades 4-6 work collaboratively with their children to choose a friendship focus and learn to establish positive opportunities to help children meet their own social goals.
+The program includes an individual parent and child consultation session to set goals and discuss strengths and needs, followed by a combination of evening group parent-only sessions and daytime coaching sessions for parents and their children as they engage with peers.

 We are delighted to offer all sessions for this program in a live, online format at this time.
 Individual session structure and goals will be adapted as needed given Covid-19 gathering restrictions.